WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

-We added an `onChange` handler to keep track of edits via the `editEntityRecord` action, and then changed the selector to `getEditedEntityRecord` so that `page.title` always reflects the changes.
+We added an `onChange` handler to keep track of edits via the `editEntityRecord` action and then changed the selector to `getEditedEntityRecord` so that `page.title` always reflects the changes.

 This is what it looks like now: